SphaeroX/alphasense-opc-n3/README.md

   perform other tasks.
 - **Clear Serial Output**: Provides detailed, human-readable logs for initialization, measurements, and error conditions.
 - **Integrated CO₂ Measurements**: Reads CO₂ concentration, temperature, and humidity from an attached SCD41 sensor via I²C.
-- **Weather API Support**: Retrieves current weather conditions from the Open-Meteo service and stores them in InfluxDB.
+- **Open-Meteo API Support**: Retrieves weather conditions and air quality metrics from the Open-Meteo service and stores them in InfluxDB.
-- **Air Quality API Support**: Fetches pollen and pollution information from the Open-Meteo air quality endpoint and writes it to InfluxDB.
 - **Derived Metrics**: Calculates pollen load and CO₂ air quality from sensor data and writes them to InfluxDB using the `calc_` prefix.

 ## Hardware Requirements